 3.4 Push and Pull Cards

-Among of the first cards in a client-to-server message are the push and pull cards.
-The push card tell the server that the client is pushing content.
-The pull card tell the server that the client wants to pull content.
+Among the first cards in a client-to-server message are the push and pull cards.
+The push card tells the server that the client is pushing content.
+The pull card tells the server that the client wants to pull content.
 In the event of a sync, both cards are sent.
 The format is as follows:

 push servercode projectcode